pantsidou-dotcom/MuseumBuddyApp/README.md

 ## Environment Variables

-Add the following variables in your Vercel project settings for both build and runtime:
+To run the app locally:

-- `NEXT_PUBLIC_SUPABASE_URL`
+1. Copy `.env.example` to `.env.local`.
-- `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+2. Fill in the values for `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.

-These are required for the application to connect to Supabase.
+These variables are required for the application to connect to Supabase and should also be added to your Vercel project settings for both build and runtime.